heptarch/heptarch.github.io/drafts/egcoin.md

 \text{egcoin} = \text{e.g. (example)} + \text{coin (create a new word)}.
 $$

 This has a clear link to "eggcorn".
+But it gets even better: on hearing "egcoin", someone might mistakenly suppose they had heard "eggcorn", making "egcoin" an "eggcorn" only if it is misheard as the latter.